-This Code of Conduct is for City of Canada Bay early childhood education and care services, libraries, community centres, recreation centres and venues for hire.
+This Code of Conduct is for all staff, volunteers and community participants of City of Canada Bay services and facilities.

 At this facility or service you must:

 - Treat children and young people with respect and value their ideas and opinions. - Act as positive role models in their conduct with children and young people. - Avoid any unnecessary physical contact with a child or young person. - Report any suspicions based on reasonable grounds that a child or young person is at risk of significant harm to the Child Protection Helpline on 132 111. - Contact the police if a child is at immediate risk of abuse - phone 000.